 Because of the higher frequencies used, broadband signals are susceptible to a particular type of interference – known as ‘crosstalk’ – from other VDSL2 broadband signals being carried along adjacent pairs.

-Sadly, BT and other ISPs have been relatively quiet about an issue that can result in significant declines in broadband speeds as the penetration of fibre broadband increases.
+Sadly, this issue can result in significant declines in broadband speeds as the penetration of fibre broadband increases.
 What is particularly frustrating about crosstalk is the fact that it is essentially impossible to predict the extent to which a particular broadband user will suffer degraded performance.
 This is because the level of crosstalk interference depends on the position of the pairs carrying VDSL2 signals with respect to one another.
 So, one broadband user could experience significant degradation whereas another could be unaffected.
 This makes accurate predictions of broadband speeds impossible.

 Speeds will increase with vectoring, and bonding is an option